 There are tons of hermit crabs and the water is shallow and kid-friendly.
-Kids love to play at Springer point and water shoes are recommended.
-Unlike sound beaches on the northern Outer Banks, the water here is saltier and the bottom is sand rather than silt or grass.
+Kids love to play at Springe’s Point and water shoes are recommended.

 Dedicated to honor Charles and Robbie Runyon’s estate, Robbie’s Way a 15-foot wide access way to the Pamlico Sound from the south side of the island (Down Point) to OPS.
 Robbie’s Way is one of the few remaining publicly accessible paths to the Sound.
-Another popular sunset spot further down the road is actually private property.
+There is no parking available at Robbie’s Way.

 All of the Ocracoke Island ocean beaches are part of the Cape Hatteras National Seashore, so National Park Service rules apply everywhere.
 No metal detecting is allowed.
 Dogs must be leashed.